joannadiong/project_template/README.txt

 ----------------------------
 Download all code files and data.zip into a single folder.
 Unzip the data file into the same location.
-Download the biosig package.
+Download the `spike2py` package.
-In `script.py` (line <#>), change the user-specific file path to set the location of biosig.
+Point the Python interpreter to the location of `spike2py`.
 Run `script.py`.

 Note: for ease and transparency, all raw and processed data are hosted in the OSF repository.